 Hot and/or cold water connections

 Some machines need both hot and cold water to operate correctly, or may need a special connector or a sealing cap for the hot water inlet if you want to connect it to cold water only.
-A machine with a heater (front loaders only) can be particularly useful if you connect to cold only, as it still gives you the option of a warm wash should you need it.
+A machine with a heater (front loaders only) can be particularly useful if you only have a cold water connection, as it still gives you the option of a warm wash should you need it.

-Stains are often set by hot water, so a cold-water fill and slow heat up to optimum wash temperatures helps the stain-removal process.
+Stains are often set by hot water, so a cold-water fill and slow heat up to optimum wash temperatures helps the stain removal process.
 Well designed dual-connection washers should fill with cold first then add the hot water.

-In a house with children it's worth activating the door lock when the washer is inactive, although sometimes manufacturers recommended keeping front loaders partially open due to potential mould growth in the rim of the washer.
+In a house with children it's worth activating the door lock when the washer is inactive, although sometimes manufacturers recommend keeping front loaders partially open due to potential mould growth in the rim of the washer.
 If you're worried about curious kids playing with the washer, you might want to look into a child safety gate for the laundry.

 Ease of use